Stvff/dive/readme.md

 `literals` can be integer or float literals, or a procedure or code block.
 Procedures and blocks are discussed later on.
 Names that have been defined with this become constants, and are compiletime values.

-Declerations are done with a single colon: `:`.
+Declarations are done with a single colon: `:`.
 ```
 names: types;
 ```